Gunparade March

+is a 2000 tactical role-playing video game developed by Alfa System and published by Sony Computer Entertainment for the PlayStation.
+It was released only in Japan.

+It led to the release of a manga and anime series, and it was also re-released on the PlayStation Network for PlayStation 3 and PlayStation Portable.
+A sequel trilogy of games, titled Gunparade Orchestra were released for the PlayStation 2 in 2006.

+Gameplay

+Gunparade March is a tactical role-playing game where mecha are controlled in combat.
+Combat is depicted as a map with symbols depicting characters; an "Action Code" can be inputted based on the player's choices.
+After the player ends their turn, the actual action can be viewed in more detailed cutscenes.
+Outside of combat, players partake in the characters' social lives.

 Plot

 In 1945, World War II was abruptly ended when an alien race appeared on Earth and began to slaughter the human population.
 This alien force, known as the "Phantom Beasts" (or Genjyu in Japanese) had effectively taken over more than half of the Earth.
 The year is 1999 – 54 years later, mankind is still fighting to survive against the alien forces.
 Earth forces now use advanced mecha called Humanoid Walking Tanks (HWTs) to combat the invaders, but throughout the ordeal, far too many pilots have been killed in action.
 To ensure the future of the human race, the Japanese government enforced a student draft which recruited high school students to become HWT pilots.
 Gunparade March follows the lives of the 5121st Platoon, which consists mainly of drafted high school students and their struggle to defeat the Phantom Beasts and at the same time, lead a normal social life.